-Whether your house is open concept or you just want to know how to pick rugs for adjoining rooms, it take a little bit of planning to have a cohesive look.
+Whether your house is open-concept or you just want to know how to pick rugs for adjoining rooms, it takes a little bit of planning to have a cohesive look.

 I love how well they hide dirt (I have a labrador who sheds like crazy and 2 kids, plus I live in the country surrounded by mud apparently.)

 These rugs are inexpensive, so if they got ruined, I wouldn’t be out of tons of money.
 And they make me happy.

 Keep in mind that decorating “rules” are not set in stone.
 Breaking them is part of the fun.

 Mix, Don’t Match

 It would be pretty boring if all of my rugs were the same.
 In my home, I have mismatched stair runners (due to a shipping error) and I love them!

 Choose Similar Colors

 Choose A Similar Vibrancy

 Bold colors look intentional together, but the gray rug always looked like a mistake.